 - a.
 Notifications per the "Oil/Petroleum Spill" checklist; - b.
-Level of SERT activation, including ETAG, at the discretion of the SERT Leader: - c.
-Additional response to the situation will be dictated by circumstances; and - d.
-Response by regional DEQ Division of Water Quality and a NCEM Area Coordinator / Branch Manager. - A major oil spill involves the following spill: - a.
+Level of SERT activation, including ETAG, at the discretion of the SERT Leader; - c.
+Additional responses to the situation will be dictated by circumstances; and - d.
+Response by regional NCDEQ Division of Water Quality and a NCEM Area Coordinator / Branch Manager.

+- A major oil spill involves the following spill: - a.
 More than 100,000 gallons of oil into the coastal or marine waters; or - b.
 More than 10,000 gallons of oil or product in the inland waters

-A major spill will require significant State and local resources will be required, and the State EOC will be activated for the purposes of coordinating the response.
+A major spill will require significant state and local resources, and the State EOC maybe activated for the purposes of coordinating the response.